 Before Reynolds was selected, the association signed up Naval Academy Superintendent Vice Adm.
 Ted Carter as the keynote speaker.
 In his speech, Carter gave a detailed history of Decatur's war exploits before going on to praise not only Reynolds, but his team.

 "What you may not know is, besides the winning record that we've had this year, the seniors on this team have prospered to a level that I don't know we've ever seen before," he said.

 And that's not a 2.5, he added.
 The team's seniors have a collective 3.15 GPA.

 Navy quarterback Keenan Reynolds breaks away for a long run and a 1st quarter touchdown during the Army-Navy football game at Lincoln Financial Field in Philadelphia, PA on December 12.

 Photo Credit: Alan Lessig/Staff

 Reynolds received the award, a framed print of Decatur's frigate United States battling the British HMS Macedonian, from former Navy Secretary John Dalton.

 "Keenan Reynolds is a winner, there’s no doubt about that.
-But he’s also selfless," Dalton said, recalling that late in the season Reynolds opted to throw to a teammate rather than running and trying to set a rushing record, believing the pass was more likely to gain yardage.
+But he’s also selfless," Dalton said, recalling that late in the season Reynolds opted to throw to a teammate rather than running and trying to set a rushing record, believing the pass was more likely to gain yardage. than in late 2015, gave up the possibility of a rushing record during a game against the University of Memphis, instead throwing the ball to Midshipman 1st Class Demond Brown for what he felt made a safer play.
 Reynolds shattered the NCAA record for most career touchdowns by a quarterback and was a fan favorite in Heisman Trophy voting, finishing fifth overall.

 Reynolds' college football career is over, and he's looking forward to spending his last few months at the academy as just another mid, he said.